Smart3DLiDAR/SfQSM/README.md

 SfQSM.m : The main function.

+Self-adjustment : This folder contains the basic function codes of skeleton points self-adjusting based on geometric features.

+tree_graph : This folder contains the basic function codes of individual tree graph construction with new edge weight definition.

+TreeModeling : This folder contains the basic function codes of individual tree modeling based on Fractal self-similarity optimization.

 toolbox : This folder contains the basic function codes.

 skeleton : This folder contains the skeleton extraction code based on Laplace contraction, which is from Teacher Cao Junjie of Dalian University of Technology.
 This method has made some modifications to it.